akamai/cli-etp/README.md

 On Akamai Control Center, make sure you create an API user with the _ETP Configuration API_ (`/etp-config`) with read-write permission.

 Upon user credential creation, you'll get a `.edgerc` file with 4 parameters.
-You'll need to add a 5th line with the etp_config_id you can get going into the Enterprise Threat Defender > Utilities
+You'll need to add a 5th line with the `etp_config_id`.

+The value of the parameter is a integer you can obtain by navigating in Akamai Control Center:

+- Select Enterprise Threat Defender from the left menu
+- Select Utilities
+- Select ETP Client tab
+- Locate _customer identifier_ on the right

 Example of `.edgerc` file:
 ```